LUDevNet/Docs/docs/game-mechanics/flag-system.rst

 The flag ids used for binoculars and story plaques is generally derived from the current zone ID and an additional index:

+800+ID
+    | The player has tamed the pet with Pet Component #ID
 ZZNN
     | The player has looked through binocular NN on zones ZZ…
     | Source: :script:`02_client/map/general/l_binoculars_client.lua`